-Standard Operating Procedures are the key to unlocking a business that can truly scale without threat to productivity as a result of a lack of uniformity.
+Standard Operating Procedures are the key to unlocking a business that can truly scale – without threatening productivity and consistency.

 There’s a lot that goes into establishing smooth business operations that can produce the desired output.
 Fortunately, there are various resources, strategies, and techniques available these days to help businesses thrive.

 A typical example of such a “technique” is the standard operating procedure document.
 From training new employees to establishing work policies and procedures, Standard Operating Procedures (SOPs) help companies keep everyone on the same page and ensure that employees understand the details needed for completing their assigned tasks.

 If you’re wondering if SOPs are something you should consider doing, this article will provide you with important context for making that decision.

 A standard operating procedure (SOP) is a document that contains detailed instructions to guide the employees in an organisation while executing routine or repetitive tasks and activities.

 The purpose of standard operating procedures is to communicate business practices at scale.

 Businesses routinely develop and use SOPs as an integral part of their quality management system to give team members the information to perform every job consistently every time, thereby helping to guarantee the quality and integrity of the end product or service.

 Creating SOPs is a great way to keep each team member informed of the tasks to be performed.
 Onboarding new staff becomes much easier when there is a standardised set of processes to follow.

 Assessing staff performance is made easier by clarifying the steps each staff member must follow to be successful at their job.